Blendify/blender-manual/trunk/blender_docs/manual/addons/import_export/mesh_atomic.rst

 they are always a part of the structure and are not independent objects.
 Sometimes one would like to mark single atoms or replace the atoms by something different:
-For example: Imagine you have a NaCl(001) surface where you would like to replace an atom by an atomic defect in form of a ball with different color.
+For example: Imagine you have a NaCl(001) surface where you would like to replace an atom by an atomic defect in form of a ball with a different color.

 To separate single atoms, one needs to select the atom (vertices) first in Edit Mode.
-In the *Atomic Blender Utilities* panel, the *Object* selector and the *Separate Atoms* button appear at the bottom.
+In the *Atomic Blender Utilities* panel, the *Object* selector and the *Separate* button appear at the bottom.
 If the selector remains on *Unchanged* the type of object (NURBS, mesh, meta) and its properties will not be changed.
 If desired also an other type of object can chosen, which then replaces the standard type of object.